Instant film and cameras are a fun way to add creativity to your photography if you want to ditch your digital camera for a while.

 Lomography, Leica and now Mint have also joined, picking up the slack.

-So, which one is the best?
+So, which one is the best polaroid?
 Well, let’s see.

 It is perfect because you can adjust its settings according to the lighting conditions.
 And it provides you with high-quality prints in seconds.

-Not only is it available in brown, it comes in a cool black too.
+Not only is it available in brown, but it also comes in a cool black too.
 Grab your mini 90 neo classic here.
 I have this camera, and I find this the best polaroid from Fujifilm.

 Lomography, like The Impossible Project, picked up where another company failed.
 The Lomo Instant Wide is just one of their instant camera possibilities.
 The Instant Wide uses the larger Instax Wide film, meaning the images are almost 2x bigger than the Instax Mini 90.

-It comes in a few different colours, but we found the black one to be a little more fitting and serious.
+It comes in a few different colors, but we found the black one to be a little more fitting and serious.
 The Lomography Lomo’instant is great for instant photography and is more similar to the Fujifilm Instax wide 300.

-We prefer the Lomo’Instant Wide over the Lomo’Instant Automat due to its manual controls over exposure.
+We prefer the Lomography Lomo’Instant Wide over the Lomography Lomo’Instant Automat due to its manual controls overexposure.

 We know.
 Every time you see Leica, you wince at the possible price tag.
 As much as you don’t want to fall in love with this camera, I’m not going to make it easy.
 This camera is well worth splurging for.

-Not only does it have a very strange, yet beautiful yellow-orange colour, it perfectly brings vintage and modern together, in one system.
+Not only does it have a very strange, yet beautiful yellow-orange color, it perfectly brings vintage and modern together, in one system.

 It has a plethora of shooting modes.
 Self-portrait, action, macro and double exposure come along with a fully automatic mode.
 It takes a rechargeable battery that will last for 100 shots before it needs a charge.